The Shakespeare and Performance tuition rate for the 2015–16 academic year is $750 per semester hour.

 - Veteran’s benefits for those who qualify

 - Tuition-reimbursement programs.
 These are available to employees of cities, counties, states, and private corporations.
 Contact your employer for details.
 See Tuition Reimbursement from Employers.

-- Second- and Third-year Shakespeare and Performance students also may apply for Teaching Assistantships available in the Theatre, English, and Communication departments of the residential College for Women.
-TAs teach one class in exchange for a three semester hour tuition waiver.
+- Second- and third-year Shakespeare and Performance students also may apply for teaching assistantships available in the theatre, English, and communication departments of the residential College for Women.

 Methods of Tuition Payment:

 - Pay up front each semester or set up a convenient monthly payment plan.